hkpeprah/marmoset/README.md

 ###Dependancies
 * mechanize - Module for web browsing.
-* BeautifulSoup - Module for parsing web pages.
+* pyquery - Use JQuery to parse web pages.
 * cookielib - Used for interacting with web session cookies; Marmoset uses cookies to keep track of login.